 Ameritas is a widely recognizable name in the insurance industry.
 As one of the larger insurance companies in the disability insurance field, they are a very trusted company.
-Ameritas is one of the Big Six Insurance companies meaning their definition of disabled is TRUE OWN OCCUPATION definition which is the only definition that fully covers medical professionals.
+Ameritas is one of the Big Five Insurance companies meaning their definition of disabled is TRUE OWN OCCUPATION definition which is the only definition that fully covers medical professionals.

 As stated above Ameritas provides true own occupation, which is the most important thing a medical professional should look at when protecting their income with disability insurance.